b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 6 (Digital Forensics Analysis and Validation).md

 • Digital watermarking - developed as a way to protect file ownership
 – Usually not visible when used for steganography

+• A way to hide data is to use steganography tools
+– Many are freeware or shareware
+– Insert information into a variety of files

+• If you encrypt a plaintext file with PGP and insert the encrypted text into a steganography file
+– Cracking the encrypted message is extremely difficult!!!

 <br>